mhcoffin/fugalist-docs/content/docs/tool/vst-tab/add-ons.md

 If this happens, you're in luck.

-Example, you may find a VST instrument that uses CC3 to control attack.
+For example, you may find a VST instrument that uses CC3 to control attack.
-Low values mean gentle attack, high values mean marcato attack.
+Low values mean gentle attack, high values mean _marcato_ attack.
 Regardless of what else is going on, CC3 controls note attack.

 You win.
 You can define an Add-On: